csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 Having _two_ backups is generally recommended.

-If you chose the "remote" option (i.e., using a server) and you are in a computer lab, **do not** try to install a synchronization program (like [Google Drive and Sync](https://www.google.com/drive/download/), [Box's app](https://app.box.com/app-center?category=63), etc.) on the lab computer: it will likely not work, due to [University rules](https://augusta.policytech.com/dotNet/documents/?docid=5702).
+If you chose the "remote" option (i.e., using a server) and are in a computer lab, **do not** try to install a synchronization program (like [Google Drive and Sync](https://www.google.com/drive/download/), [Box's app](https://app.box.com/app-center?category=63), etc.) on the lab computer; it will likely not work, due to [University rules](https://augusta.policytech.com/dotNet/documents/?docid=5702).
 Instead, create the structure/project/files on the computer during the lab and upload them (using the web-interface) at the end of the lab.
 Make sure to always upload your files before logging out of the computer.

 ## Making Sure You Have the Right Files